 Instead of buying and delivering a TV, a subscription of connection and trouble-free use for five or seven years with timely model updates will become a common thing, like Apple already did.
 And we bet that big retail chains will not only survive but win if acted properly.

-The new Medicine
+The new medicine

-The Coronavirus pandemic had demonstrated humanity’s commitment to solidarity: peoples and Governments had made important choices between economic growth, income generation and protecting the lives of older generations.
+The Coronavirus pandemic had demonstrated humanity’s commitment to solidarity: peoples and Governments had made important choices between economic growth, income generation, and protecting the lives of older generations.
 This choice is as historic as the establishment of a retirement system and publicly available medicine in the first half of the last century.

 Human value is absolute: it is not limited to human capital, their ability to work and generate income for a family, employer, and State.
 These words materialized in mass behavior, they became an economic fact of the beginning of 2020.
 For the first time in history, the world can be proud of the figures of GDP decline.
 But we hope that in a few months this reason for pride will disappear.

 Medicine will, however, receive a major boost and shift in focus of its development.
-While in developed countries today it is largely a personal matter and responsibility of everyone for their own health and they buy insurance based on the income.
+While in developed countries today it is largely a personal matter and responsibility of everyone for their own health, and they buy insurance based on the income.

 The shock of the pandemic is likely to expand the area and scope of public responsibility for the lives and health of citizens.

 All the more so because digital technologies provide new affordable solutions in this area.
-Early diagnosis, online appointments, remote monitoring of chronic patients, free or preferential provision of medicines — all of this are likely to change the balance of insurance and public medicine in favor of the latter.
+Early diagnosis, online appointments, remote monitoring of chronic patients, free or preferential provision of medicines — all of these are likely to change the balance of insurance and public medicine in favor of the latter.